jcpunk/puppet-vnc/README.md

 There are too may ways folks may want to setup the webserver, so no attempt is made here to provide hooks for the websockets proxy via `httpd` or `nginx`.

+It is up to you to open any firewall ports required if websockify isn't localhost only.

 If you want to use the SSL wrapper for `websockify` you are responsible to depoy the secrets and set the parameters you need.